Skip to main content

 Your symptoms may help you find the cause of your ankle pain.

-Symptoms Pain, swelling, bruising that started after intense or repetitive exercise Possible cause Sprained ankle
+• a sprained ankle - pain, swelling and bruising that started after intense or repetitive exercise

-Follow the advice on this page and see your GP if the pain does not get better in 2 weeks.
+Follow the advice for easing ankle pain and contact your GP if the pain does not get better in 2 weeks.

 Content supplied by the NHS and adapted for Ireland by the HSE